nimaipatel/arch-dotfiles/README.md

 # Dotfiles managed by GNU Stow

 Programs and configs that I use on a daily basis:
+- Awesome
+- Neovim
+- Kitty
 - Zsh
-- Neovim
-- Dwm
-- Dwmblocks
-- St
-- Fzfmenu (dmenu alternative that wraps fzf)
 - Slock
-- Tmux
 - Git
-- Vieb
+- Brave
 - Flavours
 - Fontconfig
 - Gnupg